 Introduction

-There are in general two types of mobile networks simulations in use.
-The first one is used during the design and development stage of the mobile network.
+At this time, there are in general two types of mobile networks simulations in use.
+The first ones are applied during the design and development stage of the mobile network.
 These simulations are used to test individual parts, sub systems or the whole network.
 They are usually done when a new standard for a mobile network is defined or when new parts are developed.
-On the other hand, there are simulations that focus on the operation of the network.
-These simulations are used to investigate how the subscriber behavior affects the mobile network.
+On the other hand, the second kind of simulations focus on the operation of the network.
+They are used to investigate how the subscriber’s behavior affects the mobile network.
 The investigations can either be done in a virtual network to develop and test new algorithms and approaches or in a real network to test it under certain scenarios.
-Both, the virtual and the real network simulation require moving subscribers in the research area.
+Both, the virtual and the real network simulations require moving subscribers in the research area.

-Our research focuses on real network simulations and how to estimate the subscribers mobility.
-These simulations use a model of the real network together with the subscriber mobility.
-Therefore it needs information about the environment (cell site location, soil conditions, and elevation profiles) and the subscriber mobility.
-The mobility can either be derived from a stochastic process or from real subscriber behavior.
+Therefore, our research focuses on a real network simulations and how to estimate the subscriber’s mobility.
+Thus, the simulations needs information about the environment (cell site location, soil conditions, and elevation profiles) and the subscriber’s mobility.
+The mobility can either be derived from a stochastic process or from real subscriber’s behavior.
 In our work we are using events captured in a core network to estimate the mobility of real subscribers in the network.
-We analyze handover events in order to estimate the subscribers route and its velocity.
+Finally, we analyze handover events in order to estimate the subscriber’s route and its velocity.

 The Austrian network operator A1, provided us with data of active (connected-mode) GSM speech subscribers.
-This is due to the fact that only active subscriber issue handover events.
-However, the framework can also work with idle subscriber and data (2G, 3G and 4G) subscribers for which location area updates exist instead of handover updates.
+This is due to the fact, that only active subscriber’s issue handover events.
+However, the framework can also work with idle subscriber and data (2G, 3G and 4G) subscribers for which location area updates exist, instead of handover updates.
 In our work we focus on handover events, since these events have a better location accuracy.

-Another part of our work is to model the real network as good as possible with freely available datasets, since mobile network operator are not wiling to share these datasets with third parties.
+Another part of our work is to model the real network as good as possible, with freely available datasets, since mobile network operator are not wiling to share these datasets with third parties.
 These datasets contains the BTSs configuration, antenna characteristics, antenna tilt, etc. We are investigating how well a mobile network can be modeled without having to rely on the network operator itself.

-We found out that, despite the fact that we are using freely available datasets, trajectories can be estimated for urban as well as semi-rural areas.
-Our approach can also estimate the velocity of the subscriber on the road network and is therefore well-suited to describe its mobility.
+We found out that, despite the fact that we are using freely available datasets, trajectories can be estimated for urban, as well as semi-rural areas.
+Our approach can also estimate the velocity of the subscriber’s on the road network and is therefore well-suited to describe its mobility.

 Related Work

 Over the past years research has been conducted in the field of mobility simulations and investigation of mobility related events in mobile communication networks.
 Besides mobility simulations and mobility modeling, mobile subscription data is also used for travel time estimation in ITS applications.
-We summarize fundamental concepts in both mobility simulations and travel time estimations.
+We summarized fundamental concepts in both mobility simulations and travel time estimations.

 Mobility Simulations